advertisement...

 6. Declutter.

 Let’s face it: life is messy and accumulative.
 Birthdays and holidays add to the ever-expanding collection of stuff in our homes.
 Sometimes, we toss junk mail onto the counter, and there it stays, messy and untouched, for weeks on end.
 Our shoes form a mountain next to the front door.
 Decluttering our homes can make them feel brand-new.
 Reclaim your space by tossing the junk mail and putting away that mountain of shoes.
-Not only will you appreciate the aesthetic changes, but a clean home also benefits mental and emotional health!
+Not only will you appreciate the aesthetic changes, but a clean home also benefits your mental and emotional health!

 Advertisement.